Charity Reg: 1149400

 THANK YOU for visiting Abbies website.

-Abbies Army has joined the International fight against DIPG by joining the DIPG Collaborative.
-We are now listed as a contributor on 9 new research papers predominantly in the US.
+Abbies Army is proud to be part of the International fight against DIPG with the DIPG Collaborative.
+We are listed as a contributor on 9 new research papers selected in 2013 predominantly in the US.
 Created in 2011, the DIPG Collaborative is an association of foundations unified with the mission of efficiently funding and inspiring diffuse instrinsic pontine glioma cancer research.
 As part of the initiative dedicated funds are now being raised allowing for long-term study and the development of new protocols and registry data.

-This year the Collaborative resources have invested in $850,000 of new research grants selected by its Medical Advisory Council which allows for streamlined research, transparency and limits duplication.
+At the end of 2013 the Collaborative have invested in $850,000 of new research grants selected by its Medical Advisory Council which allows for streamlined research, transparency and limits duplication.
 The combined effects of these funds are inspiring!
 Visit www.dipg.org for more information!

 Abbie's Army Fundraising Totals Donated